 Abuse: A form of maltreatment of a person/s.
 Somebody may abuse or neglect an adult or child by inflicting harm, or by failing to act to prevent harm.
 Beneficiaries may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
 They may be abused by an adult or adults, or another child or children.
-There are four main types of child abuse as defined under the UK Government Guidance Working Together to Safeguard Children 2018:
+There are four main types of child abuse as defined under the UK Government Guidance Working Together to Safeguard Children 2023:

 Emotional Abuse: The persistent emotional maltreatment of a beneficiary such as to cause severe and persistent adverse effects on their emotional development and stability.
 It may involve conveying to a beneficiary that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
-It may include not giving the beneficiary opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
+It may include not giving the beneficiary opportunities to express their views, deliberately silencing them or "making fun" of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on beneficiaries.
 These may include interactions that are beyond the beneficiaries' developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the beneficiary participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
 It may involve serious bullying (including cyber bullying or sexting), causing beneficiaries frequently to feel frightened or in danger, or resulting in exploitation or corruption.
+Modern slavery, human trafficking, forced labour and debt bondage when exploitation by others for personal or commercial gain occurs, leading to loss of freedom.
 Some level of emotional abuse is involved in all types of maltreatment of another, though it may occur alone.

-Neglect: The persistent failure to meet a beneficiary basic physical and/or psychological needs, likely to result in the serious impairment of the beneficiary's health or development.
+Neglect: The persistent failure to meet a beneficiary's basic physical and/or psychological needs, likely to result in the serious impairment of the beneficiary's health or development.
 Neglect may occur during pregnancy because of maternal substance abuse.
 Once a child is born, neglect may involve a parent, a primary caregiver or guardian failing to:

-- Provide adequate food, clothing, and shelter (including exclusion from home or abandonment). - Protect a child from physical and emotional harm or danger. - Ensure adequate supervision (including the use of inadequate caregivers). - Ensure access to appropriate medical care or treatment. - It may also include neglect of, or unresponsiveness to, a beneficiary's basic emotional needs.
+- Provide adequate food, clothing, and shelter (including exclusion from home or abandonment). - Protect a person from physical and emotional harm or danger. - Ensure adequate supervision (including the use of inadequate caregivers). - Ensure access to appropriate medical care or treatment. - It may also include neglect of, or unresponsiveness to, a beneficiary's basic emotional needs.

-Physical Abuse: This may involve hitting, shaking, throwing, poisoning, burning, or scalding, drowning, suffocating, or otherwise causing physical harm to a beneficiary.
+Physical Abuse: This may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a beneficiary.
 Physical harm may also be caused when a parent, primary caregiver or guardian fabricates the symptoms of, or deliberately induces, illness in a beneficiary.